gitbls/sdm/Docs/Disk-Encryption.md

 ## Known Issues

-* To use disk encryption on disks other than rootfs that you have manually encrypted, remove `luks.crypttab=no` from /boot/firmware/cmdline.txt
+* To use disk encryption on disks other than rootfs that you have manually encrypted, remove `luks.crypttab=no` from /boot/firmware/cmdline.txt.
+The `cryptpart` plugin takes care of this.

 * When running RasPiOS with Desktop (both X11 and Wayland) sdm-cryptconfig will unconditionally make these adjustments to your system:
   * Remove 'quiet' and 'splash' from /boot/firmware/cmdline.txt, making the system boot far less quiet